KevinBatdorf/pattern-css/readme.txt

 = Features =
 - It's fast.
 Likely faster than your development build tool
 - It's safe.
-Invalid CSS is never persisted (validated via webassembly sandbox)
+Invalid, non-spec CSS is never persisted (validated via webassembly sandbox)
 - Scopes styles to the block, removing the need to manage class naming
 - Supports reusable (synced or not-synced) patterns
 - See changes on the page as you make them